Theatre of the Absurd Presents C'est la Vie

 Theatre of the Absurd Presents C'est la Vie is the twelfth studio album by British band Madness.
 It was released on 17 November 2023 through BMG Rights Management.
-The album marks their first studio release in seven years, following Can't Touch Us Now (2016).

-It would become Madness’s first ever number-one studio album in the UK.
+The album was Madness's first studio release in seven years, following Can't Touch Us Now (2016).
+It became their first ever number-one studio album in the UK.

 Background

 Madness recorded the album in Cricklewood in early 2023.
 Matt Glasbey is credited with producing and mixing all tracks, except "In My Street", which was produced by the long-time Madness production team of Clive Langer and Alan Winstanley.
 The creation of the record was spurred by the principle "Let Madness be Madness".
 In a statement, Madness described the recording process as "the perfect antidote to the chaos of the past few years" and referred to their current form as "properly in the zone".
 The result was understood as "their most harmonious recording experience to date".
 The band announced the album on 27 September 2023 and premiered the lead single "C'est la Vie" on The Radio 2 Breakfast Show.
 Accompanying the announcement, the band let British actress Helen Mirren give a "dramatic reading" of some of the lyrics.

-It would become Madness' first ever number one studio album in the UK.
+It became Madness' first ever number one studio album in the UK.
 The album also made the album charts in Ireland, Germany and The Netherlands.

 On 11 December a full version of the "C'est La Vie" video was released.
 Follow by "Baby Burglar" on 23 January 2024.

 In February it was announced that "Round We Go" would be released as the official new single.
 A full video was released on 6 February, followed by a single edit on 16 February.
 On 23 February the song was added to BBC Radio 2's New Music Playlist.

 In April 2024 the enhanced version of Theatre Of The Absurd Presents C'est La Vie was announced, featuring 5 new songs and 7 unreleased live songs from the December tour, including the band's version of The Specials' "Friday Night Saturday Morning".
 "No Reason" - written by Suggs - was made available directly.

-On 17 May - just before the band would go on their first US tour in 12 years - "Hour Of Need" was released as a single and went straight to the BBC Radio 2 playlist.
+On 17 May, just before the band went on their first US tour in 12 years, "Hour Of Need" was released as a single and went straight to the BBC Radio 2 playlist.
 The release was accompanied by the announcement of the 'Hour Of Need' Award, for which fans could honour an unsung hero in their lives.